 |High school diploma or equivalent

 Home health and personal care aides monitor the condition of people with disabilities or chronic illnesses and help them with daily living activities.

-Home health aides and personal care aides work in a variety of settings, including clients’ homes, group homes, and day services programs.
+Home health and personal care aides work in a variety of settings, including clients’ homes, group homes, and day services programs.
 Most aides work full time, although part-time work is common.
 Work schedules may vary.

-Home health aides and personal care aides typically need a high school diploma or equivalent, though some positions do not require it.
-Those working in certified home health or hospice agencies must complete formal training and pass a standardized test.
+Home health and personal care aides typically need a high school diploma or equivalent, but some positions do not require it.
+Those working in certified home health or hospice agencies may need to complete formal training or pass a standardized test.

-Employment of home health aides and personal care aides is projected to grow 41 percent from 2016 to 2026, much faster than the average for all occupations.
-As the baby-boom population ages and the elderly population grows, the demand for the services of home health aides and personal care aides will continue to increase.
+Employment of home health and personal care aides is projected to grow 22 percent from 2022 to 2032, much faster than the average for all occupations.

 About 684,600 openings for home health and personal care aides are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for home health and personal care aides.